Anything About Anyplace™

-Or, there could be a place with some history that goes unnoticed as people pass by it everyday.
+Or, there could be a place with some history that goes unnoticed as people pass by it every day.

-One of the incidents that led to the creation of Roadsidehistoricalmarkers.com was the refusal of the City of Philadelphia to permit a historical plaque for the building where famed poet Charles Bukowski had lived.
+One of the incidents that led to the creation of Roadsidehistoricalmarkers.com was the refusal of the City of Philadelphia to permit a historical marker for the building where famed poet Charles Bukowski had lived.
 Such wrongheadedness can be undone on Roadsidehistoricalmarkers.com.

 Actually, more people may view a marker online than would see a real one in person.
-Anyone can become his or her own historical commission with the Cyber Plaque® feature on this Website.
+Anyone can become his or her own historical commission with the Cyber Plaque® Virtual Marker feature on this Website.